-Livingston Parish deputies searching Walker for work release inmate who walked off job site
+Deputies searching Walker for work release inmate who walked off job site

 Latest Weather Blog

-Livingston Parish deputies searching Walker for work release inmate who walked off job site
+Deputies searching Walker for work release inmate who walked off job site

-WALKER — Deputies are searching for a work release inmate who walked off a job site in Walker.
+WALKER — Livingston and East Feliciana deputies are searching for a work-release inmate who walked off a job site in Walker.

 Livingston Parish deputies said the man, Christopher Samuel, was on work release from East Feliciana Parish when he walked away from Deltak, a manufacturing company based in Walker.